-v.
-We value Aboriginal people's individual and collective knowledge, skills and leadership capabilities in our workforce.
-The Victorian Department of Health is seeking to support Aboriginal people to participate in the HMIP and encourages Aboriginal people to apply for an internship by sponsoring an internship position.
-To be eligible the person must identify as an Aboriginal person and meet all of the other HMIP eligibility criteria.
-For more information on Aboriginal support please contact victoria@achsm.org.au.
+We value the individual and collective knowledge, skills and leadership capabilities of all First Nations people in our workforce.
+ACHSM seeks to support Aboriginal people to participate in the HMIP and will arrange appropriate cultural and organizational supports to enable the success of Management Interns who identify as Aboriginal or Torres Strait Islander.
+For more information on the available First Nations support please contact Julie.owen@achsm.org.au